Brian1395/CodeCribbage/README.md

              (array(1-4),   array(0-7),     int,        int)
     returns(card to play)
            (str)
+    OR returns "GO" if no card can be played

 All cards are sent in the format:

     str[0] = char that says suit: